Sabastian Sawe

 Career

-Sawe's uncle Abraham Chepkirwok was national record holder in Uganda over 800m and Sawe himself ran over the middle-distances initially, and only ran 5000 metres for the first time in 2019 in serendipitous circumstances having arrived late for an athletics meet; with that distance the only race available.
+Sawe's uncle Abraham Chepkirwok was the national record holder in Uganda over 800m.
+Sawe himself initially ran middle-distances, only attempting the 5000 metres for the first time in 2019 under serendipitous circumstances: having arrived late to an athletics meet, it was the only race still available.
 He won it in 13:56.
-Through his uncle's contacts he began to train with Abel Mutai, a former peer of Chepkirwok and an assistant coach at the 2Running Club, based in Nandi County and founded by Claudio Berardelli.
-However, in March 2020 he ruptured a tendon and his race time became limited and later he missed his international debut: pacing teammate Amos Kipruto at the 2020 Valencia Marathon after he failed a Covid test.[2]
+Through his uncle's contacts, he began training with Abel Mutai, a former peer of Chepkirwok and an assistant coach at the 2Running Club, based in Nandi County and founded by Claudio Berardelli.
+In March 2020, however, he ruptured a tendon, limiting his racing, and later missed his international debut — pacing teammate Amos Kipruto at the 2020 Valencia Marathon — after failing a Covid test.[citation needed]

 Breakthrough